COVID-19 Note: This is a NEW event which we have added to our Autumn programme! Click here for Halsway’s COVID-19

 “Leveret is the finest of traditional English folk today: a trio of poise and subtle gesture, of deft layering, graceful swing and gorgeous understatement.”
 The Guardian

-Leveret features three of England’s finest folk musicians – Andy Cutting, Rob Harbron, Sam Sweeney – in an acclaimed collaboration, and we’re delighted to welcome them back to Halsway to lead this musicians’ workshop.
-In 2020 they will be joining us for a whole week of workshops on ensemble playing.
+Leveret features three of England’s finest folk musicians – Andy Cutting, Rob Harbron, Sam Sweeney – in an acclaimed collaboration, and we’re delighted to welcome them back to Halsway to lead this workshop week, focusing on ensemble playing.

 Leveret’s music involves playing together spontaneously without using arrangements.
 This workshop week for instrumentalists will explore ways of playing together intuitively in ensembles of varying size, as well as discussing repertoire development and composition.

 Who’s it For?